nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/Password Policies GPO.md

 Relax minimum password length limits
 Store passwords using reversible encryption
 ```
 4. Now you must link the GPO to the domain.
+Return to Group Policy Management.
+Right click on testlab.local and Link and Existing GPO.
 ![link GPO](https://github.com/nickbruggen90/LabsVol8021Q/blob/main/Project%201.1%3A%20Active%20Directory%20and%20Windows%2010%20Integration/Images/Screenshot%202025-06-10%20205313.png)